Even if you’ve been living under a rock, you must have heard at least some of the noise surrounding people born between 1997 and 2012, aka Gen Z.

 How many Gen Zers are there in the workforce?

-Currently, there are 50 million Gen Z employees in the US only.
+In 2024, there were around 17,5 million Gen Z employees in the US alone.

 Worldwide data, however, doesn’t show conclusive information concerning the total number of Gen Z workers.